boltops-tools/kubes/docs/layering.md

 # Layering

-Kubes supports layering files together so you can have a common resource definition and then override them with environment specific settings.
+Kubes supports layering files together so you can use the same Kubernetes files to build multiple environments like dev and prod.

 ## Resources